rocket-pool/RPIPs/RPIPs/RPIP-43.md

 ---

 ## Abstract
 This proposal drastically reduces the gas to add validators and distribute rewards for them.
 It does so by creating a single contract that can be used as the Ethereum withdrawal address for any number of validators.
 In addition, the contract will facilitate the application of node-level penalties, as opposed to the current state where penalties are assigned and processed at the minipool level.
+Note that this proposal allows ETH-only validators.

 ## Specification
 - A Node Operator SHALL be able to deploy a single megapool contract